risc0/risc0-ethereum/contracts/script/README.md

 Requires the [Fireblocks integration for Foundry](https://developers.fireblocks.com/docs/ethereum-smart-contract-development#using-foundry).

+Also requires that you have a [Fireblocks API account](https://developers.fireblocks.com/docs/quickstart).

 Set your public key, your Etherscan API key, and the necessary parameters for Fireblocks:

 ```console